Why Your Brain Is Your Worst Enemy When A/B Testing

 Remember how we talked about external validity threats?

 Well, if you didn’t know about them, you could assume that the lift you see was indeed caused by the put a pink CTA in your variation.
 Not because there is a storm coming that scared people into buying your product for example.
 You’d have been victim of the illusory correlation bias.
 You perceived a relationship between 2 unrelated events.
+Why an A/B Test worked or not isn’t straightforward.
+Be careful not to rush your test analysis.
+Our brain jumps to conclusions like there is no tomorrow.
+(A great book on the subject is “Thinking Fast and Slow”, by Daniel Kahneman.)
+Your results are what you’ll use to take business decisions, so don’t rush your analysis.

 2 Can’t handle sample size

-When we talked about fixing a sample size before testing, we actually were also partially preventing another bias called insensitivity to sample size.
+When we talked about fixing a sample size before A/B testing, we actually were also partially preventing another bias called insensitivity to sample size.
 Our brain struggles to apprehend correctly sample size and underestimates variations in small samples.
 Example from D. Kahneman’s book: A certain town is served by two hospitals.
 In the larger hospital about 45 babies are born each day, and in the smaller hospital about 15 babies are born each day.
 As you know, about 50% of all babies are boys.
 However, the exact percentage varies from day to day.
 Sometimes it may be higher than 50%, sometimes lower.
 For a period of 1 year, each hospital recorded the days on which more than 60% of the babies born were boys.
-Which hospital do you think recorded more such days?- The larger hospital
+Which hospital do you think recorded more such days?

 - The smaller hospital